wjbryant/taboverride/README.md

 project to install all the dependencies.
 [Java](http://java.com/) must also be installed in order to generate the documentation.
 Run `grunt` to start the build.

+It is also possible to build the project for loading in a specific environment using the Grunt targets `amd`, `cjs`, or `globals`.
+These targets will not run unit tests. `umd` is used if no target is specified.

 *Note: Currently, on Windows, `npm install` will fail when trying to install a dependency from a Git URL if `git.exe` is not in the `PATH`.
 A workaround is to use a Git-enabled shell from [GitHub for Windows](http://windows.github.com/) or